Re-Used Props - Mobile Computers

 Quarren & Denobulan PADD

-The Quarren PADD from from VOY: "Workforce" later becomes a Denobulan PADD and appears in two episodes, ENT: "Stigma" and "The Breach".
+The Quarren PADD from VOY: "Workforce" later becomes a Denobulan PADD and appears in two episodes, ENT: "Stigma" and "The Breach".

 Earth & Vulcan PADD